 But the most popular product is the one-hour chocolatier workshop.
 So, in another moment of great self-sacrifice on behalf of my readers, I bought tickets and gave it a go…

-The workshop essentially consisted of five threads:
+The workshop essentially consisted of five parts:

 Creating basic bars of chocolate